Ray1291/Billards/README.md

 # Usage
 Upon running the program, a window will pop up with the balls setup ready for play.
 Just click and drag on the cue ball to fire it off.
-Most game parameters can be changed in the provided pool.h header file.

 # Contributing
 Feel free to submit issues or pull requests.
 Contributions to improve the code or add features are welcome!

 # Future Feature Plans
+- Start Menu
 - Adding text drawing support using gltext.h
+- Power bar to show shot power
+- Sound Effects
-- Creation of a CMAKE file for easier compliation
+- Creation of a CMAKE file for use cross platform
 - Menu to easily change game parameters (number of balls, strength of cue, etc...)
 - Game modes (8-ball, 9-ball, Straight Pool)